dankrusi/WindowsVirtualDesktopHelper/README.md

 While the goal of this app is to remain simple and lightweight, there are some features that will still be added:

-* Settings: allow some basic settings
+* Settings: more configuration options
 * Console-Mode: allow a console-mode which can be used by scripts